 2. Indian Springs – Florida, USA

-The Indian Springs rae located on private property, just south of Tallahassee, and are widely regarded as providing the best dive experience in North America.
+The Indian Springs caves are located on private property, just south of Tallahassee, and are widely regarded the best dive experience in North America.
 There are several points of interest in this cave, including the Wakulla Room, the Power Room, and the Bone Narcosis Room.

-Required Certification: full cave diver, Trimix and proof of 100 cave dives.
+Required Certification: Full cave diver, Trimix, and proof of 100 cave dives.

 When to Dive: late April to October.

 3. Ben’s Cave – Lucayan National Park, Grand Bahama